flux-framework/rfc/spec_3.rst

 ``flux-broker`` is a message broker daemon for the Flux resource manager framework.
-A Flux *instance* is a set of interconnected ``flux-broker`` tasks that together provide a shared communications substrate for distributed resource manager services within a job.
+A Flux *instance* is a set of interconnected ``flux-broker`` tasks that together provide a shared communications substrate for distributed resource manager services.
 Services and utilities communicate by passing messages through the session brokers.
 There are four types of messages: events, requests, responses, and keepalives, which share a common structure described herein.

 Event messages are published such that they are available to subscribers throughout the instance.
 Events are published with a *topic string*